ottaviani2/prob_charts/README.md

 Course Prof: Paolo Scotton

-Thanks to: Prof. Luca Lanci, UniURB, for the help to understend how R work with the Normal Distribution
+Thanks to: Prof. Luca Lanci, UniURB, for the help to understand how R work with the Normal Distribution